ZacheyMIX/IHCS/README.md

 ## Important Notes

-- The system automatically monitors the data/ and mln/ folders.
+- The backend monitors the folders data/ (datasets) and mln/ (rules).
-- Uploading new files automatically triggers the backend cleaning process, no manual restart needed.
+- Uploading a new dataset and rule file automatically triggers the cleaning pipeline.
-- A prompt guides users on how to structure their .mln rule files correctly.
-- PostgreSQL server must be running whenever IHCS is active.
+- PostgreSQL must be running when you start the backend.
+- Tuffy requires PostgreSQL credentials to be set correctly.
+- No manual server restarts are needed between uploads.